 Example Responsibilities for a technical manager, include:

 - Managing the technical function and reporting on all technical, engineering and architectural aspects of the business

 - Reporting to the Technical Director or Senior Technical Manager

 - Liaise with internal and external consultants throughout the development process

 - Ensure that everyone is adhering to the technical department procedures and practices

 - Technical Reports for land appraisal

 - Providing technical drawings as required to schedule

-We are constantly on the look out for new technical manager candidates, look at our latest jobs in this area, Call 01795 531 934 or send your CV and our experienced team will get in touch as soon as possible.
+We are constantly on the lookout for new technical manager candidates, look at our latest jobs in this area.

-Alternatively, why not sign up for our job alerts or read our blog for the latest industry news and developments from TDM Recruitment.
+Alternatively, read our blog for the latest industry news and developments from TDM Recruitment.